I. Use BLAST to Find DNA Sequences in Databases (Electronic PCR)

 Analyze Sequences: Create a Phylogenetic Tree

 - Scroll through your alignments to see similarities between sequences.
 Nucleotides are color coded, and each row of nucleotides is the sequence of a single organism or sequencing reaction.
 Columns are matches (or mismatches) at a single nucleotide position across all sequences.
 Dashes (-) are gaps in sequence, where nucleotides in one sequence are not represented in other sequences.

 - Note that the 5’ (leftmost) and 3’ (rightmost) ends of the sequences are usually misaligned, due to gaps (-) or undetermined nucleotides (Ns).
 What causes these problems?

 - Note any sequence that introduces large, internal gaps (-----) in the alignment.
 This is either poor quality or unrelated sequence that should be excluded from the analysis.
 To remove it, return to Select Data, uncheck that sequence, and save your change.
-Then click on "MUSCLE" to recalculate.
+Then click "MUSCLE" to recalculate.

-- Click on "PHYLIP ML" to generate a phylogenetic tree using the maximum likelihood method.
+- Click "PHYLIP ML" to generate a phylogenetic tree using the maximum likelihood method.
 A tree will open in a new window; and the MUSCLE alignment used to produce it will open in another window.